lucashuy/jailbreak/readme.md

 - add ulx give, respawn, move
 - timed mute/gags

+server
+- setup fastdl -> summer (remember to bzip it), chessnut's waypoint

 notes
 - remember to fix PlayerSay so that it doesnt break chat commands from other addons -> make it so that only ded people can type to ded chat